 A: An open framework that can be used, understood, and improved upon by anybody to score vulnerabilities.

 A: CVSS is a framework that you can use to develop an application suitable to your needs, your environment or your customers.
-There is no established code as of yet.
-However, there are several CVSS calculators available; a listing of some calculators is posted at www.first.org/cvss/scores.html.
+There are several CVSS calculators available, including a reference version on the FIRST website.

 A: Urge your vendors to support CVSS scoring.

-A: You can get more information at FIRST, the current custodian for CVSS at http://www.first.org/cvss/.
-Documentation on CVSS metrics, formulas, and scoring is available a http://www.first.org/cvss/cvss-guide.html.
+A: You can get more information at FIRST, the current custodian for CVSS at https://www.first.org/cvss/.
+This includes documentation on CVSS metrics, formulas, and scoring.